Last week, my husband had a funny conversation with our 4 year old. It went something like this:

 1. The patterns are cheap!
 This dress pattern is $2.49, but if you register an account with them, you can snag it for $2.19!

 2. The designs are interesting!
 I sometimes feel like some of the larger non-big 4 pattern companies either cater more toward an older clientele or their stuff is so similar to big 4 patterns I can’t see the point of doing a special order when I’ve got a Jo-Ann 3 miles from my house.
-Many Lekala designs appeal to me (like this coat, these pants, this dress, and this dress), and while many of their designs are similar to patterns I could find at Jo-Ann, the most exciting thing about these patterns is….
+Many Lekala designs appeal to me (like , , , and ), and while many of their designs are similar to patterns I could find at Jo-Ann, the most exciting thing about these patterns is….

 I was super curious to see how these pattern adjustments worked out, so I headed over to the Russian site, put in my measurements and adjustments, and they emailed me this creepily accurate computer generated image of myself.